-Domain cousins are domain names that are similar to a target domain name, but may differ by one or more characters.
+Domain Cousins are domain names that are similar to a target domain name, but may differ by one or more characters.
 They can include variations in spelling, punctuation, or the top-level domain (TLD), such as using “.com” instead of “.org”.

 The Silent Push Domain Cousins query searches for certificates with the same domain as the target domain, allowing you to quickly populate a list of your organization's domains based on one simple lookup.